krogge-obando/net_switching_across_arousal/README.md

 ## ❓Have Questions

-For additional information about the project or how to use the codes feel free to reach out ti my vanderbilt email at kimberly.kundert.obando@vanderbilt.eud
+For additional information about the project or how to use the codes feel free to reach out to my vanderbilt email at kim.kundert.obando@vanderbilt.eud